 Should an employee get appropriate notice and be provided with the required materials to obtain a fitness-for-duty certification, they should do so before returning to work.
 If an employee on FMLA leave for a serious medical condition comes back to work without it, the employer has the right to refuse to allow their employee to resume their job until one is provided.

 Going back to work after being out under FMLA can be a liberating experience.
 But in order to return to work, you have to follow the proper procedures.
 Not clear on what those procedures are?
-You are in luck.
+You're in luck.
 FindLaw can help you reach a local employment law attorney and get your questions.
-Start now with a free attorney match at no obligation.
+Start now with finding an employment law attorney.

 Contact a qualified employment attorney to make sure your rights are protected.